Causes of Chronic Pain

 Clearly, it is necessary to both reduce pain and control stress at the same time.
 Things like time management, bio-feedback, chiropractic, yoga breathing, hypnosis and acupuncture are all really beneficial for pain relief because they also help to manage stress.

-Adaptagenic herbs are a key element in controlling adrenal and stress responses, which in turn will help with pain management.
+These types of herbs are a key element in controlling adrenal and stress responses, which in turn will help with pain management.
+Nutri Calm by Nature's Sunshine offers a great adaptogenic formula including B and C Vitamins.

 So, when considering ways of managing pain, don’t forget to manage stress at the same time.
 This dual approach will increase your effectiveness at easing both.